rabogan/ESL-Lesson-System/README.md

 ### Application Structure

+## Snake Case Used For Python Functions And Helpers

 - `app.py`: The main application file that contains route definitions and the app initialization.
 - `helpers/`: Contains helper modules that encapsulate various functionalities.
   - `auth_helpers.py`: Handles user registration and login functionalities.